sts10/bottle/readme.markdown

 Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.

-Note that I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/).

 ## Installation

 1. [Install age](https://github.com/FiloSottile/age#installation).
 Bottle requires age version 1.0+.
 The related `age-keygen`, which you'll also need, should be included with that install (check with `age-keygen --version`).